ypid/latex-packages/README.md

 # My LaTeX packages

+* ./make [jobname] for example ./make fnumprint

-* fnumprint: Provides macros to decide to typeset a numbers either as number or as word name
+* fnumprint: Can decide to typeset a number either as number or as word name